 When Professional Dental Assessment May Be Needed

 Persistent or worsening pain following a tooth breaking is one of the most common reasons patients seek dental advice.
+Whilst minor chips may cause little discomfort, a deeper fracture affecting the dentine or pulp can lead to ongoing sensitivity or aching.

 Sensitivity to hot, cold, or sweet foods and drinks may suggest that the inner layers of the tooth have been exposed.
+This type of sensitivity is worth having assessed, as it can indicate the extent of structural damage.

 Visible damage or a sharp edge that irritates the tongue, cheek, or gum tissue is another reason to arrange an appointment.
+Even if there is no pain, a broken tooth with rough edges may cause soft tissue injury over time.

 Same-Day Crowns vs Traditional Crowns: Key Differences

-Both options use high-quality materials.
+Same-day crowns are typically fabricated from high-strength ceramic materials that provide excellent aesthetics and durability for many clinical scenarios.
 Your dentist can advise which approach may be most suitable based on the location of the tooth, the extent of the damage, and your individual clinical needs.
-You may also find our complete guide to same-day crowns helpful for understanding the full treatment process.

 Prevention and Oral Health Advice